Offline Meta-learning for Real-time Bandwidth Estimation: Introduction

-Our key insight to address nonstationarity is to utilize multiple custom BWEs and dynamically switch between them based on the network state.
+Our key insight to address data drift is to utilize multiple custom BWEs and dynamically switch between them based on the network state.
 Instead of optimizing BWEs directly, we instead optimize the selection of BWEs.
-Choosing between BWEs offers several advantages: (1) it helps mitigate the issue of catastrophic forgetting by employing multiple specialized BWEs rather than depending on a single solution that is periodically retrained; (2) it allows us to build on prior research and domain expertise by integrating previously developed BWEs; and (3) selection is decoupled from bandwidth estimation and can occur at longer, less frequent intervals.
+Choosing between BWEs offers several advantages: (1) it helps mitigate the issue of catastrophic forgetting by employing multiple specialized BWEs rather than depending on a single solution that is periodically retrained; (2) it allows us to bootstrap from prior efforts by directly reusing previously released BWEs; and (3) selection is decoupled from bandwidth estimation and can occur at longer, less frequent intervals.
 By operating above the estimator at a meta layer, we can achieve more accurate assessments of the network environment and user QoE.